Effective Date: 7/31/2024 (see Revision Log for what changed on this date; use Questions & Feedback form to interact with University Controller staff)

 Fetal Tissue

-Human Yes Requires requisition in CU Marketplace regardless of dollar amount
+Human Yes Requires requisition in CU Marketplace regardless of dollar amount.

-Requires purchase from authorized supplier
+Requires purchase from authorized supplier.

-Purchasing agent for this commodity
+PSC purchasing agent for this commodity

 Flowers, Fruit Baskets, Token Gifts, Greeting Cards (if provided for recognition, then see Recognition Expenses, below)